 NOTE: In overturning Swift, the court was proceeding on its own motion.
-Neither the appellant nor the respondent had raised the issue of precedent’s unconstitutionality.
+Neither the appellant nor the respondent had raised the issue of the precedent’s unconstitutionality.

 [restored 9/25/2020] Thanks to Jim Lorenz for his contributions to this entry.

-The anti-constitutional revolution of 1937 concludes: The supreme court, of the corporate United states, hands down United states v.
+The Constitutional Counter-Revolution of 1937 concludes: The supreme court, of the corporate United states, hands down United states v.
 Carolene Products: under the fraudulent 14th amendment, the Federal government has the necessity, from time to time, to create special collective rights for certain groups, above and beyond those inalienable rights that individuals are born with (property rights will no longer be protected with the same vigor by the courts as “civil” rights).

-NOTEIn writing the Opinion of the Court, Harlan Fiske Stone, chief justice of the United states, added several footnotes (a normal practice).
+NOTE: In writing the Opinion of the Court, Harlan Fiske Stone, chief justice of the United states, added several footnotes (a normal practice).
 Footnote #4 states:

-There may be narrower scope for operation of the presumption of constitutionality when legislation appears on its face to be within a specific prohibition of the Constitution, such as those of the first ten Amendments. …
+There may be narrower scope for operation of the presumption of constitutionality when legislation appears on its face to be within a specific prohibition of the Constitution, such as those of the first ten amendments, which are deemed equally specific when held to be embraced within the Fourteenth. [case citations deleted]

 Over the years, this explanation has been cited by courts to severely restrict individual rights, to those only listed in the Constitution, and those created by legislative fiat.
 Dwight Murphy, at Wichita State Law School, writes that this infamous “Footnote #4,” and the subsequent decisions that have cited it have become the third Constitution of the United States, the second being the three fraudulent “Reconstruction Amendments,” and the Constitution for the united States being the original.
 Footnote #4 is a constitution of equality, which derives its authority from the nation instead of WE THE PEOPLE, and governs as a democracy instead of as a republic.

-[updated 7/18/2022]
+[updated 4/26/2025]

 Subsequent Events: